rchanou/rchanou.github.io/cost-awareness.md

 > You do not let your tests drive your design, you let your design drive your tests!

 > Stop obsessing about unit tests, embrace backfilling of tests when you're happy with the design, and strive for overall system clarity.

+I have my own thoughts here, but that exploration deserves its own article.
+(Read to the end for a teaser.)

+Getting back to `ReadFile`, this specifically

 ```
 func WriteFile(name string, data []byte, perm FileMode) error